kostas-pa/LFITester/README.md

 # DISCLAIMER
 • This tool is for educational purpuses olnly.

-• We are not responsible for any illigal usage of this tool.
+• We are not responsible for any illegal usage of this tool.